 25. Coastal Sunroom Living Room

 What is the best way to create a living space that feels like you are sitting directly on the beach?
-A coastal sunroom living room features walls of glass on three sides to provide panoramic views of the outdoor-rated furniture in natural materials like teak or resin wicker to ensure durability against the plenty of large potted plants to create a seamless transition to the landscape outside.
-A ceiling fan with woven blades can help circulate the sea breeze on warm room is often the most popular spot in the house, offering a bright and cheerful place for morning coffee.
+A coastal sunroom living room features walls of glass on three sides to provide panoramic views of the water.
+Use outdoor-rated furniture in natural materials like teak or resin wicker to ensure durability against the sun.
+Incorporate plenty of large potted plants to create a seamless transition to the landscape outside.
+A ceiling fan with woven blades can help circulate the sea breeze on warm afternoons.
+This room is often the most popular spot in the house, offering a bright and cheerful place for morning coffee.

 26. Industrial Coastal Living Room